craig-willis/flexvolume-example/README.md

 ## Setup via Kubeadm Bootstrap

-The `kubeadm-bootstrap` repo is used as the basis for OpenStack Kubernetes deployments.
+The `kubeadm-bootstrap` repo is used as the basis for some OpenStack Kubernetes deployments.
-For development, we setup a single Ubuntu VM via `kubeadm `.
-This is closer to what we would use on OpenStack than Minikube or GKE.
+For development, we setup a single Ubuntu VM via `kubeadm` that is closer to what we would use on OpenStack than Minikube or GKE.

 First, provision an Ubuntu VM (Jetstream, Chameleon, Nebula...)